architdatar/quick-git-tutorial/tutorial_part_I.md

 First, check if you have Git.
 If you don't, download it.
 See [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for more information.

 ### Windows
 Visit https://git-scm.com/download/win to download the latest version.
 As part of this installation, be sure to install Git Bash.
 This will be the CLI tool that you will use.
+Go ahead and open it after it has been installed.

 ### Mac
 Open the terminal and type: